 About my practice:

-My spirituality and work as an herbalist are grounded in a deep ecological sense of the web of life, firmly rooted in respect and love for the plants, as well as a belief that healing ourselves is healing our communities is healing the earth.
+My spirituality and work as an herbalist are grounded in a deep ecological sense of the web of life, firmly rooted in respect and love for the plants.
+I believe that healing ourselves is healing our communities is healing the earth.

 I work mostly with plants that are local to me, making medicine in my kitchen from what I can grow in my garden or wildcraft in nearby natural areas.
 I believe that the plants that grow locally and in abundance have the most medicine to offer us (like liver-nourishing dandelion for us stressed-out citydwellers!).
 I work with both physical and subtle energies of the plants, and often incorporate flower and gemstone essences.
 I try to meet people where they are at, and I prefer herbal protocols and recipes that are simple and intuitive, easy to make and delicious to take.
 I offer consultations and workshops that are loving, kind, intuitive, nonjudgmental, and down-to-earth.
 I believe that our bodies are always already oriented towards healing, and that by working with the plants (and nutrition, and movement, and ritual, and connection…) we can support our smart bodies in being their own good medicine.

 My practice is also informed by my experiences as a cultural worker, training in dance and theater, and immigration justice work: all coming together in a passion for body liberation, and a commitment to bringing care and attention to the impacts of oppression on our bodies/hearts/spirits/psyches.